idptools/metapredict/README.md

 **Additional Usage**

 **Changing the title of the generated graph -**
 There are two parameters that the user can change for graph_disorder.
 The first is the name of the title for the generated graph.
 The name by default is blank and the title of the graph is simply *Predicted Consensus Disorder*.
 However, the name can be specified in order to add the name of the protein after the default title.
-For example, specifing name = "- PAB1" would result in a title of *Predicted Consensus Disorder - PAB1*.
+For example, specifing *title* = "- PAB1" would result in a title of *Predicted Consensus Disorder - PAB1*.

 **Example**

-	meta.graph_disorder("DAPPTSQEHTQAEDKERD", name="Name of this nonexistant protein")
+	meta.graph_disorder("DAPPTSQEHTQAEDKERD", title="Name of this nonexistant protein")

 **Changing the resolution of the generated graph -** By default, the output graph has a DPI of 150.
 However, the user can change the DPI of the generated graph (higher values have greater resolution).
 To do so, simply specify *DPI="Number"* where the number is an integer.